 Material/Items Purchased Distributors.

 Traceability can be defined as the ability to verify the history, location, or application of an item by means of recorded identification.
 Where the item's acceptance is based entirely or partially on a certification by the manufacturer, the traceability must extend to the manufacturer.
 The purchaser should ensure by survey or by other means that the manufacturer has established adequate traceability controls and that these controls are effectively implemented.
 For situations in which intermediaries (distributors) are included in the supply chain, the activities of these organizations may need to be surveyed to ensure that traceability and proper storage conditions are maintained.
 A survey of the distributor may not be necessary if the distributor acts only as a broker and does not warehouse or repackage the items or in cases where traceability can be established by other means such as verification of the manufacturer's markings or shipping records.
-Inspectors should be mindful of potential in the supply chain and can question the purchaser on their assurances and best practices to avoid acceptance of those items.
+Inspectors should be mindful of potential CFSI in the supply chain and can question the purchaser on their assurances and best practices to avoid acceptance of those items.

 SAMPLING